-ln January of 2022 the Town formed a Comprehensive Plan Committee (CPC).
-Committee was tasked with reviewing the 1970 Comprehensive Plan and the existing Subdivision Law, as well as participating in the CPC, stakeholder and public meetings.
-During this review, the CPC reviewed the past plan's an recommendations to determine those which were successfully implemented, recommendations that are no longer relevant, and others that are still applicable.
+In January of 2022 the Town formed a Comprehensive Plan Committee (CPC).
+The Committee was tasked with reviewing the 1970 Comprehensive Plan and the existing Subdivision Law, as well as participating in the CPC, stakeholder and public meetings.
+During this review, the CPC reviewed the recommendations in the 1970 Plan to determine those which were successfully implemented, recommendations that are no longer relevant, and others that are still applicable.
 The CPC was essential in articulating the concerns and needs of Easton residents that have guided development of this Plan.